 When a new item comes in, you note what it costs and place it in a queue to be sold.
 When that sale happens, you record the price.
 Now you have a buy and sell price for each single item of stock.

-There is also a method called last in, first out (LIFO) which is used for tax reasons in the USA.
-It’s not permitted here.
+There are also methods called last in, first out (LIFO) and highest in, first out (HIFO), which are used for tax reasons in the USA.
+They’re not permitted here.

 Weighted average cost method (AVCO)

-Rather than tracking the purchase and sale price for each individual item of stock, you can use averages.
+Rather than tracking the purchase and sale price for each individual item of inventory, you can use averages.
 For each product line, work out:

 average buy price – divide the money you paid over the year by the number of products you got